|

 colony He suddenly looked down at his hands, which

-he had been unconsciously wringing, and clasped them together,
+he had been unconsciously wringing, and clasped them tightly together.

 My lord? prompted Legolas, gently.